Section 33 - Document affecting personal privacy

 An applicant may make multiple requests for access.
 Responding to those requests is part of an agency’s duty under the Act.
 Annoyance or even distress at needing to respond to the requests does not meet the threshold of ‘undue’ distress.194

-The term ‘practicable’ is not defined in the Act.
+The term ‘reasonably practicable’ is not defined in the Act.

-The definition in the Macquarie Dictionary defines ‘practicable’ as ‘capable of being put into practice, done or effected, especially with the available means or with reason or prudence; feasible’.
-The Oxford English Dictionary definition is ‘capable of being put into practice, carried out in action, effected, accomplished or done; feasible’.
+The Macquarie Dictionary defines ‘practicable’ as ‘capable of being put into practice, done or effected, especially with the available means or with reason or prudence; feasible’.
+Something will be practicable if it is capable of being put into practice.199 The word ‘reasonably’ requires an assessment or judgement.200

-The fact consultation is possible does not necessarily mean it is practicable.
+The fact consultation is possible does not necessarily mean it is reasonably practicable.

 Example